-LIPA owns an 18% interest in the 1,300 MW NMP2 nuclear unit on the Lake Ontario shoreline approximately six miles east of Oswego, New York.
-The other 82% is owned by Constellation Energy Nuclear Group, LLC ("CENG"), which is jointly owned by Exelon Corporation and EDF, a French company.
+LIPA owns an 18% interest in NMP2, which is located on the Lake Ontario shoreline approximately six miles east of Oswego, New York.
+The other 82% is owned by Constellation Energy Nuclear Group, LLC ("CENG"), a joint venture of Exelon Corporation and EDF, a French company.
 LIPA is responsible for 18% of the unit's operation and maintenance, capital, and fuel costs, and is entitled to 18% of the electric energy produced and capacity provided by the unit.